 We have built very strong relationships over the years with our local and regional industries and small business communities in South Texas.
 The College and its faculty continue to collaborate with our partners and stakeholders in the region and our alumni network within the industrial and business sector is very active and supportive of our College goals.

 I encourage you to explore our website and the pertinent information on all of our departments and program offerings.
-Join us, the Javelina Engineers, as we continue to contribute to the innovation and scientific achievement that characterizes our Nation and the spirit of South Texas.
+Join us, the Javelina Engineers, as we continue to contribute to the innovation and technological achievements that characterizes our nation and the spirit of South Texas.